 - 75 g plain (dark) chocolate chopped

-Dissolve the coffee in 4 tbsp of boiling water.
+- Dissolve the coffee in 4 tablespoon of boiling water.
 Beat the butter until softened then beat in the icing sugar until light and fluffy, Beat in the coffee until well combined.

 - Melt each of the chocolates in a sperate bowl over a pan of hot water, and allow to cool.

 - Line a baking sheet with parchment and place spoonfuls of the different chocolates in a random pattern onto the parchment.
 Use a knife to swirl the chocolates together to give a marbled effect.

 - Tap the trap a few times on the work surface to remove any air bubbles and help spread the chocolate thinly.
 Pop into the refrigerator and allow to set marking into shards just before the chocolate fully hardens